 4. How do I apply?

-You can apply quickly and easily via the Online Application Form.
-The closing date for applications is 7 May 2021 and late applications will not be considered.
+You can apply quickly and easily via the Online Application Form which will be live by the end of October 2021.
+The closing date for applications is 11 February 2022.
+Late applications will not be considered.

 You MUST obtain your Exams Officer's permission before submitting your application form to ensure they are able to make the necessary arrangements.
-We will need their email address in order to obtain confirmation and to send exam instructions in due course.
+We will need their email address as part of the application process in order to obtain confirmation and to send exam instructions in due course.

 Applications outside of the UK will be considered on an individual basis.
-If international applicants do not attend an eligible school, there may be an option of sitting the exams at a British Council Office.
+If international applicants do not attend an eligible school (eg an International School), there may be an option of sitting the exams at a British Council Office.
 Any such arrangements would be at the expense of the applicant, who would need to make all necessary arrangements directly with the British Council.